deepgenomics/GenomeKit/docs-src/genomes.rst

    contains metadata, such as ``refg=hg38``.

-Appris / MANE
+APPRIS / MANE
 -------------

-When adding an annotation, you can also generate Appris/MANE data files for it if public data is available.
+When adding an annotation, you can also generate APPRIS/MANE data files for it if public data is available.

-Appris files are available on https://apprisws.bioinfo.cnio.es/pub/releases/.
+APPRIS files are available on https://apprisws.bioinfo.cnio.es/pub/releases/.
-As noted in the `GenomeKit source code <https://github.com/deepgenomics/GenomeKit/blob/41c1fbe5c011d04504b08eef4435c50771c01471/genome_kit/_build_appris.py#L107>`_, we maintain a partial archive of Appris.
+As noted in the `GenomeKit source code <https://github.com/deepgenomics/GenomeKit/blob/41c1fbe5c011d04504b08eef4435c50771c01471/genome_kit/_build_appris.py#L107>`_, we maintain a partial archive of APPRIS.

-Gencode
+GENCODE
 ^^^^^^^

-For Gencode annotations, first find the matching Ensembl release.
-For example, for Gencode v47, the matching Ensembl release is 113.
-So you'll need to find an Appris release that includes e113.
+For GENCODE annotations, first `find the matching Ensembl release <https://www.gencodegenes.org/human/releases.html>`_.
+For example, for GENCODE v47, the matching Ensembl release is 113.
+So you'll need to find an APPRIS release that includes e113.
 The earliest release that includes e113 is 2024_10.v49 (e113v49).

 If our archive doesn't already includes this release, you'll need to download the release and add it to the archive.

 RefSeq
 ^^^^^^

 You can similarly find the matching release for RefSeq annotations.
-For example, for RefSeq v110, the earliest Appris release you can find rs110 is 2023_05.v48 (rs110v48).
+For example, for RefSeq v110, the earliest APPRIS release you can find rs110 is 2023_05.v48 (rs110v48).

 MANE